netwrix/privilege-secure/api-docs/AccessControlPolicy/GetManagedAccountsAsync.md

 ## Retrieve managed accounts directly associated with a policy.
+(Auth roles: Admin,UserPlus)

 <a id="opIdGetManagedAccountsAsync"></a>